See What’s Going On

 Cub Scouts can choose from BB gun shooting, archery, sling shots, water balloons, rubber band shooters, marshmallow shooters, and more!
 Activities such as Tomahawk throwing, handguns, catapult launching, shotguns, rifles and archery will be available for Scouts BSA and Venturers.
 Scouts BSA and Venturers will get to enjoy a wider variety of shooting at the rifle range.

 Note: Shooting activities require instruction and a safety briefing.
 Safety around firearms is a key lesson to learn in life.
-Snacks and lunch will be available for an additional cost.

 Rhodes France Scout Reservation